boazbk/tcs/lec_26_quantum_computing.md

 > # { .objectives }
-* Main aspects in which quantum mechanics differs from local deterministic theories. \
+* See main aspects in which quantum mechanics differs from local deterministic theories. \
 * Model of quantum circuits, or equivalently QNAND programs \
-* Simon's Algorithm: an example of potential exponential speedup using quantum computers that predated and inspired Shor's factoring algorithm.
+* The complexity class $\mathbf{BQP}$ and what we know about its relation to other classes \
+* Ideas behind Shor's Algorithm and the Quantum Fourier Transform